awsdocs/aws-iot-greengrass-v2-developer-guide/doc_source/ml-tutorial-image-classification-camera.md

-# Perform sample image classification inference on images from a camera using TensorFlow Lite<a name="ml-tutorial-image-classification-camera"></a>
+# Tutorial: Perform sample image classification inference on images from a camera using TensorFlow Lite<a name="ml-tutorial-image-classification-camera"></a>

 This tutorial shows you how to use the [TensorFlow Lite image classification](tensorflow-lite-image-classification-component.md) inference component to perform sample image classification inference on images from a camera locally on a Greengrass core device\.
 This component includes the following component dependencies:
 + TensorFlow Lite image classification model store component
 + TensorFlow Lite runtime component

 **Note**
-This tutorial accesses the camera module for [Raspberry Pi](https://www.raspberrypi.org/), [NVIDIA Jetson Nano](https://developer.nvidia.com/embedded/jetson-nano), or [AWS DeepLens](https://aws.amazon.com/deeplens/) devices, but AWS IoT Greengrass supports other devices on Armv7l, Armv8, or x86\_64 platforms\.
+This tutorial accesses the camera module for [Raspberry Pi](https://www.raspberrypi.org/) or [NVIDIA Jetson Nano](https://developer.nvidia.com/embedded/jetson-nano) devices, but AWS IoT Greengrass supports other devices on Armv7l, Armv8, or x86\_64 platforms\.
 To set up a camera for a different device, consult the relevant documentation for your device\.

+For more information about machine learning on Greengrass devices, see [Perform machine learning inference](perform-machine-learning-inference.md)\.

 **Topics**
 + [Prerequisites](#ml-tutorial-camera-prereqs)